 African art > Stick of command, chieftaincy > Yoruba Sceptre

-It is a deity feared by its unpredictability.
-It is venerated because it is supposed to bring beneficial rains to crops.
-It is also to him that the fertility of women is attributed.
+It is a divinity feared for its unpredictability, and revered because it would bring beneficial rains to crops.
+Women's fertility is also attributed to her.

-Yoruba society is highly organized and has several associations with varying roles.
-While egbe male society reinforces social norms, the aro unites farmers.
-The gelede has more esoteric and religious aims.
+Yoruba society is very organized and has several associations with varying roles.
+If the male society egbe reinforces social norms, the aro unites the farmers.
+Gelede has more esoteric and religious aims.
 The notables meet in a society called esusu.